Devin ‘Cypher’ Dennis

 DCD – Thank you.
 WM

-Terrence Sanders-Smith has contributed to the landscape of contemporary art as a gallerist, curator, publisher and editor-in-chief of Artvoices Magazine and Artvoices Art Books.
-Sanders-Smith’s mission as Editor-In-Chief of Artvoices Magazine (Established 2008) is to create a platform for emerging, neglected and under recognized artists who create important and relevant works of art arguably.view all articles from this author
+Terrence Sanders-Smith has contributed to the landscape of contemporary art as an artist, gallerist, curator, and publisher & editor-in-chief of Artvoices Magazine and Artvoices Art Books.
+Sanders-Smith’s mission as Editor-In-Chief of Artvoices Magazine (2008-2018) was to create a platform for emerging, neglected and under-recognized artists who were producing important and relevant works.
+In New Orleans Sanders-Smith created a memorial engraving of 1,800 names on the “Saratoga Building” (212 Loyola Avenue) dedicated to the victims of Hurricane Katrina.
+The memorial's a welcoming gesture of forgiveness and unity for the city of New Orleans.view all articles from this author